sf-wdi-14/notes/lectures/week-11/_1_monday/dawn/angular-testing.md

 Knowing how important test driven development is, and knowing how to build an Angular app, how would we actually test drive it?

 # Educate and Engage
-When creating your app with Yeoman, it comes with a `test` app by default.
+When creating your app with Yeoman, it comes with a `test` directory by default.
 You can run the tests by running `$ grunt test`.
 This command will run all your files in `test/spec` using the testing framework [Jasmine](https://github.com/jasmine/jasmine).

 Testing an Angular app is *very* simple.
 The syntax is very similar to Mocha and RSpec (which we both already know), and always follows the same pattern: